dioxfile/Logic_Clock_Didatic_Tool/README.md

 Its purpose is the synchronization of physical (e.g., CMOS clock) and logical clocks of computers connected to the same network.

 ## Methodology.
-* OS: Debian-Based Linux Systems and Windows 11 Enterprise.
+* OS: Debian-Based Linux Systems and Windows 10 and/or 11 Enterprise Edition.
 * CPU: Intel Core i7 Q 740 @ 8x 1.734GHz
 * GPU: GeForce GT 425M
 * RAM: 7956MiB <br/>